deniseyu/crochet-programming/README.md

 ## Programming paradigms and styles

 Modern programming languages feature many different ways to achieve the same end.
 I mean, have you ever seen Ruby?
 (Said with love.
 I love Ruby.)
 The path that we often choose for a programming solution is more influenced by the code's readability and maintainability by other humans.
-To a machine, there is no such thing as messy code: the names and abstractions we introduce along the way are for the sake of other humans.
+To a machine, there is no such thing as messy code: the names and abstractions we introduce along the way are for the benefit of other humans.

 Recall the earlier discussion about resource manipulation.
 Sometimes, humans will encode a lot of detail in how those resources get manipulated.
 Put this value in this register, cache this thing, forget that thing.
 Other times, we'll be less particular about how the outcome is delivered, so long as it *is* delivered, of course.